Mexicana (ship): Career

-In late 1790 Alessandro Malaspina arrived in Acapulco.
+In late 1790 Alejandro Malaspina arrived in Acapulco.
 He sailed to Alaska and Nootka Sound, then returned to Acapulco.
 On the return voyage he met Juan Carrasco and heard about the discovery of the Strait of Georgia in July 1791.
 Malaspina knew it was vital that another expedition be dispatched to explore the Strait of Georgia more fully.
 Malaspina's corvettes, Descubierta and Atrevida, were unsuitable and not available, since they were to sail to the Philippines.
 Once back at Acapulco, Malaspina discovered that the Viceroy of New Spain, the Count of Revillagigedo, was already preparing to send another exploration voyage to the Strait of Juan de Fuca.
 He had assigned the newly finished Mexicana, under Francisco Antonio Mourelle, to the task.
 Malaspina proposed sending the Sutil as well, which was under construction at San Blas, and also that instead of sending Mourelle two of his own officers, Galiano and Valdés, should be given the assignment.

 On the suggestion of Malaspina, and acceptance of Viceroy Revillagigedo, Mourelle, who had been given command of the Mexicana was replaced with one of Malaspina's officers, Cayetano Valdés y Flores, while another, Dionisio Alcalá Galiano, was given command of the newly built Sutil.
 Both were capitanes de fragata (Frigate Captains).
 Galiano was given overall command of the expedition.
 Additional personnel from the Malaspina Expedition were assigned as well.
 Secundino Salamanca and Juan Vernacci were made second in command of each vessel.
 José Cardero was also detached and assigned to the Mexicana.
 The Mexicana had a complement of 21, including two commissioned officers, one soldier, three petty officers and tradesmen, seven seaman gunners, six seamen, one servant, and the artist José Cardero.

 The Sutil and Mexicana were transferred to Acapulco in late December 1791 where they were fitted out for exploration under Malaspina's supervision.
 Both vessels handled poorly.
 There were many defects in their construction and both required strengthening.
 Carpenters made various fixes and alterations in Acapulco, but the vessels were still defective and further alterations later were made at Nootka Sound.